cigs-tech/cigs/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/Jonovono?style=social)](https://twitter.com/Jonovono)
 [![Discord](https://img.shields.io/discord/1071029581009657896?style=flat&logo=discord&logoColor=fff&color=404eed)](https://discord.gg/AZHft5hCzf)

 cigs are Ai typescript functions.
-They are **composable** **intelligent** **generative** **snippets** that offer new ways to build powerful applications leveraging the latest in Ai. cigs is the lodash for AI functions or GraphQL for code execution. cigs is powered by OpenAI [structured outputs](https://platform.openai.com/docs/guides/structured-outputs) and [function calling](https://platform.openai.com/docs/guides/function-calling).
+They are **composable** **intelligent** **generative** **snippets** that offer new ways to build powerful applications leveraging the latest in Ai.
+Some call it the lodash for AI functions or GraphQL for code execution. cigs are powered by OpenAI [structured outputs](https://platform.openai.com/docs/guides/structured-outputs) and [function calling](https://platform.openai.com/docs/guides/function-calling).
 In the future, we will support more LLMs and more structured output types but Structured outputs enables some powerful stuff.

 ![cigs](https://i.imgur.com/QvJerh0.png)